 A 6-4, 185-pound defensive back from Youngstown (Ohio) Ursuline High.
-He did not play high school football until his senior year.
-He earned first team All-Steel Valley Conference honors, along with UPI all-state special mention recognition.
+He did not play high school football until All-Steel Valley Conference honors, along with UPI all-state special mention recognition.
 Cook, who has 4.6 speed, had planned a college career in basketball.

-'His ability to read the run and pass really impressed the coaching staff, said Irish coach Richard Angle.
+"His ability to read the run and pass really impressed the coaching staff," said Irish coach Richard Angle.
 "He can play the pass all the way or come up quickly on the run.
 Cook's a thoroughbred.
 He's a pure safety who can play strong or weak (side).